Operations with tasks

 });

-To change the nesting level of a task dynamically, use the following two methods:
+Change the nesting level of a task dynamically through the following methods:

 const list = new ToDo("#root", {